asumagic/ntl/instructions.md

 #### Instruction encoding

 Instructions have a fixed size of **32** bits (2 CPU words).
-Instruction memory addressing has a word size of 16 bits, similarly to the scratchpad memory.
 However, the internal structure of the instruction may vary.
-If the opcode always appears in the first byte, the other operands may not be used by instructions.
-In this case, the CPU will ignore these bits.
+The opcode always appears in the first byte, but the other operands may not be used by instructions.
+In this case, the implementation will ignore these bits.
-Some areas like the register operand `#3` range overlaps the immediate range, in which case the instruction will not use both.
+Some ranges may overlap, however, instructions will never use arguments in such a way their ranges could overlap.

 | Name                  | Range          |
 |-----------------------|----------------|